philipperemy/keract/README.md

 keract.display_heatmaps(activations, input_image, save=False)
 ```

+Plot heatmaps of activations for all filters overlayed on the input image for each layer

 Inputs are:
-- `activations` a dictionary mapping layers to their activations (the output of get_activations)
+- `activations`: a dictionary mapping layers to their activations (the output of get_activations).
-- `input_image`  a numpy array of the image you inputed to the get_activations
+- `input_image`:  numpy array of the image you inputed to the get_activations.
-- `save`(optional) a bool, if True the images of the activations are saved rather than being shown
+- `save`(optional) bool - if True the images of the activations are saved rather than being shown.
+- `fix`: (optional) bool - if automated checks and fixes for incorrect images should be run.
+- `directory`: string - where to store the activations (if save is True).

 ### Get gradients of weights